leadedge/SpoutControls/readme.txt

 A 32-bit freeframe dll controller as well as a Spout Receiver

-  o Copy to the plugin folder of the host application o Seen by the host as a source plugin o Start the sender to be controlled o Activate the plugin
+Refer to the SpoutControls documentation for folder requirements.

 -----------------------------
 "OPENFRAMEWORKS"